react-navigation/react-navigation.github.io/versioned_docs/version-7.x/configuring-links.md

 :::

-You can also pass a [`fallback`](navigation-container.md#fallback) prop to `NavigationContainer` which controls what's displayed when React Navigation is trying to resolve the initial deep link URL.
+You can also pass a [`fallback`](navigation-container.md#fallback) prop that controls what's displayed when React Navigation is trying to resolve the initial deep link URL.

 ## Prefixes